President's Humanities Fellow | Senior | Post-Doctoral | Poetics

-The Fox Center for Humanistic Inquiry, with the Emory College Honors Program, will offer up to three undergraduate fellowships to support work on completing projects for one semester.
-More info and application...
+The Fox Center for Humanistic Inquiry, with the Emory College Honors Program, will offer up to four undergraduate fellowships to support work on completing projects for one semester.

 SIRE Grants support independent research and scholarly projects by undergraduate students.
-In partnership with the College of Arts and Sciences, grants for students in the humanities who may not need research funds, will provide office space at the FCHI and the opportunity to participate in a vibrant humanities research community of Emory faculty, graduate students, and visiting scholars for the fall semester.
+In partnership with Emory College of Arts and Sciences, these fellowships for students in the humanities who may not need research funds, will provide office space at the FCHI and the opportunity to participate in a vibrant humanities research community of Emory faculty, graduate students, and visiting scholars for the fall semester.

 Distinguished Visiting Professorship

 In alternate years, the Fox Center for Humanistic Inquiry brings to Emory an eminent humanities scholar with an international reputation in interdisciplinary research for a semester in residence in a humanities department or program as a FCHI Fellow,